FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Inverse Conditional Permutation (ICP)}: We introduce the ICP strategy to efficiently generate $\tilde A$, as conditional permutations of $A$ given $Y$, without estimating the multidimensional conditional density of $A|Y$.
-This makes our method scalable and applicable to complex sensitive attributes. \item \textbf{Theoretical Guarantees}: We theoretically demonstrate that the equalized odds condition holds asymptotically for $(\hat Y, \tilde A, Y)$ when the $\tilde A$ is generated by ICP.
-By combining ICP with adversarial training, we develop FairICP, a fairness-aware learning method that we empirically show to be effective and flexible in both regression and classification tasks. \item \textbf{Empirical Validation}: Through simulations and real-world data experiments, we demonstrate FairICP's flexibility and its superior fairness-accuracy trade-off compared to existing methods targeting equalized odds.
-Our results also confirm that ICP is an effective sensitive attribute re-sampling technique for achieving equalized odds with increased dimensions. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[noitemsep] \item \textbf{Inverse Conditional Permutation (ICP)}: We introduce the ICP strategy to efficiently generate $\tilde A$, as conditional permutations of $A$ given $Y$, without estimating the multi-dimensional conditional density of $A|Y$.
+This makes our method scalable and applicable to complex sensitive attributes. \item \textbf{Empirical Validation}: Through simulations and real-world data experiments, we demonstrate FairICP's flexibility and its superior fairness-accuracy trade-off compared to existing methods targeting equalized odds.
+Our results also confirm that ICP is an effective sensitive attribute resampling technique for achieving equalized odds with increased dimensions.